 The Rice: Sushi is usually made with medium- or short-grain white rice (often labeled “sushi rice”).
-Although I typically advocate for whole foods, I prefer refined white rice versus brown rice here because it’s stickier and has a more delicate texture.
-Brown rice is slightly more difficult to work with while rolling sushi.
+Although I typically advocate for the health benefits of brown rice, here I recommend white because it’s stickier and has a more delicate texture.
+Brown rice can be more difficult to work with while rolling sushi.

-The Tofu: I use extra firm tofu here, which I press, season with salt and pepper, and sear in a skillet until golden brown and crispy.
-(More details below)
+The Tofu: I use extra firm tofu here, which I press, season with salt and pepper, and sear in a skillet until golden brown and crispy; details below.

 The Veggies: I love how the freshness of raw carrots and cucumbers balances out the “meaty” tofu.
 But you can definitely get creative with these sushi rolls and use: roasted sweet potatoes, raw mango, avocado, scallions, thinly sliced and sauteed shiitake mushrooms, cilantro, and even thinly sliced purple cabbage.

 The Quick-Pickled Onions: Pickled veg adds a brightness to vegan sushi rolls that sort of mimics the brininess of raw fish.
 You can also try quick-pickled carrots or daikon here.
-Or, substitute with kimchi.
-Without this element, this sushi doesn’t feel balanced (well to me, anyway).
+Or substitute with kimchi.

 The Nori: Sushi-size dried seaweed wraps are available in many supermarkets these days.
 You can also find them at Asian markets and online.

 The Spicy Mayo: I like to dip these nori rolls in spicy mayo as well as in soy sauce.
 It adds the richness that you’d otherwise get from raw fish in traditional sushi.

 How to Make Sushi Rice